March 8th marks International Women’s Day, where people from all over celebrate the social, economic, cultural, and political achievements of women.

-4. Unlock the power of collaboration.
+4. Unlock the power of collaboration

 Teamwork can take a project to a whole new level!
 Alexa Café staffers are experts when it comes to helping girls communicate their ideas and collaborate in small clusters.
 When girls learn to rely on one another for troubleshooting, problem-solving, and extra inspiration, there's no end to what they can achieve.

-5. Combine tech with philanthropy to create positive change.
+5. Combine tech with passion projects

 One of the main things that sets Alexa Café apart from other tech programs is the emphasis on philanthropy and "1-for-1" social movements.
 Instructors encourage girls to dig deep as they brainstorm project ideas in order to determine how they can use technology to make a positive impact in their local communities and beyond.